Skip to main content

 The social nature of the Hive builds engagement.

-Students we interviewed told us that connecting with peers is compelling, and fun, and keeps them actively writing, even on more difficult papers, for longer periods of time.
+Students we interviewed told us that connecting with peers is compelling, and fun, and keeps them actively writing, even on more difficult papers, for longer periods.
 What’s more, students admit interactions are not just taking place during class, but are continuing after class and even into the evenings.
 Imagine, kids at night discussing Walt Whitman’s, “When I Heard the Learn’d Astronomer” when they could be checking their TikTok feed instead!
 And this beyond-the-classroom interaction has proven to be taking place regardless of whether the students are in traditional classroom, hybrid, or distance learning settings.

 Teachers using essaypop and the Hive are reporting that increased student engagement is resulting in more completed papers, better classroom discussions, and an overall higher quality of writing.
 Ninth-grade ELA teacher, April Henney, from Wisconsin says, “The engagement level is infectious.
 This feels like what I had imagined classes would look like when I was getting my credential.
 They’re talking to each other the way they relate on social media, only they’re talking about literature; they’re talking about rhetoric, and they’re having fun doing it!”